How to hire ultrasound technicians for your facility?

 - Salary and benefits

-Although hiring an ultrasound technician begins with openness and honesty, a solid job description will attract candidates aligned with your clinical purpose and expectations.
+Although recruiting begins with openness, a solid ultrasound technician job description will attract candidates aligned with your clinical purpose and expectations.
 Here is a summary of what you might write:

 Other approaches to sourcing the right candidates include: